Last updated on Apr 10, 2026

 -

-No, the Illinois Statutory Short Form Power of Attorney for Health Care does not require notarization.
-However, signatures must be provided to ensure validity.
+Who is eligible to use the Illinois Statutory Short Form Power of Attorney for Health Care?

-How can I submit this form once completed?
+How can I submit the form once completed?

 Related Catalogs